 Ways to avoid the holiday bulge by Dr. Christina Bjorndal, ND

-It is that time of year again – where we throw caution to the wind with our diet and tend to overindulge in sugar-laden food and maybe a little too much wine.
-Do you notice that you are more susceptible to catching a cold or flu during the holidays, your have lost your “get up and go” or your overall health isn’t as vibrant as it was a few short months ago?
-Many people take for-granted the effect that diet has on our health.
+It is that time of year again – where we throw caution to the wind with our eating and tend to overindulge in sugar-laden food and maybe a little too much wine.
+Do you notice that you are more susceptible to catching a cold or flu during the holidays, you have lost your “get up and go” or your overall health isn’t as vibrant as it was a few short months ago?
+Many people take for-granted the effect that nutrition has on our health.
 Is it any wonder that people have increased or aggravated health concerns from October to April?
 Look at what we, as a society do to ourselves:

 – January: Recovering and busy eating up all those left-overs from December.
 Some start with a “New Year’s resolution” to eat better

 – February: Valentine’s day – more chocolates….or so the media tells us that we need to celebrate this way

 – March/April: Spring break or Easter – another “chocolate” holiday.

 Let us get back to basics or nature and remember the true meaning of all these holidays before they became “commercialized” by our North American culture of consumption.
 The first step to surviving the holidays is to always remember that nutrition is the foundation of health!
 You are what you eat, what you absorb and what you don’t excrete.
 Profitability drives our society and it, not your health, is the key motivating force behind the food industry.
 Many of the high-sugar, high-salt, and high-fat foods are intensely marketed and often, the advertising influence of companies impacts our food choices and health more than information from health professionals.
 As food technology has continued to advance, shelf life has replaced health life.
 Technological developments have provided benefits, but most often I find the mass processing of food is not in the best interest of nutrition.

 The key to managing your weight during the holiday season is to address five key areas: